sl4dex/salvador-diaz/README.md

 - **dotenv:** Loads environment variables from a .env file into process.env
 - **react-router-dom:** Allows client side routing: updates the URL from a link click without making a request from the server.
 - **styled-components:** Allows to write CSS-in-JS code to style React components
+- **react-markdown:** Renders markdown into a React component
+- **axios:** for making HTTP requests, I could use fetch but it's a matter of habit

 # Notes
 - Frontend was prototyped with Figma